dbt-labs/docs.getdbt.com/website/docs/best-practices/how-we-style/1-how-we-style-our-dbt-models.md

 - 👥 Models should be pluralized, for example, `customers`, `orders`, `products`.
 - 🔑 Each model should have a primary key.
 - 🔑 The primary key of a model should be named `<object>_id`, for example, `account_id`.
 This makes it easier to know what `id` is being referenced in downstream joined models.
+- Use underscores for naming dbt models; avoid dots.
+  - ✅  `models_without_dots`
+  - ❌ `models.with.dots`
+  - Underscores are more compatible and clear across platforms.
+Dots can cause quoting and case sensitivity complexities, especially in systems like Snowflake.
+Databases may also misinterpret dots as schema or database name separators.
+Read the [discussion](https://github.com/dbt-labs/dbt-core/issues/3246) for more details.
 - 🔑 Keys should be string data types.
 - 🔑 Consistency is key!
 Use the same field names across models where possible.
 For example, a key to the `customers` table should be named `customer_id` rather than `user_id` or 'id'.
 - ❌ Do not use abbreviations or aliases.
 Emphasize readability over brevity.
 For example, do not use `cust` for `customer` or `o` for `orders`.